rogisolorzano/github-runner-ec2-start/README.md

 We recommend using a separate security group for your runners.
 Github runners use HTTPS long polling, so the only thing needed is outbound traffic on port 443.
 Inbound traffic isn't needed.

+### 5. Create launch template (optional)

+A [launch template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html) provides a convenient way to manage the launch config for your EC2 instances.
+This action supports specifying a launch template to use (see `examples/with-launch-template.yml`).
+This is optional, you can also configure the EC2 instance with config params provided by this action.

 ## Using in your workflow

 Reference the example workflows in `./examples` to get started.
 See `action.yml` for more info on the inputs this workflow supports.